Dental Restorations to Bring Your Teeth Back to Their Natural Strength and Appearance

 Tooth-Colored Composite Fillings

-Composite dental fillings are mercury-free, made of resin material that is colored to blend with your natural tooth enamel and surrounding teeth for a seamless result.
+Composite fillings are mercury-free, made of resin material that is colored to blend with your natural tooth enamel and surrounding teeth for a seamless result.
 They are an esthetic and safe alternative to amalgam fillings and restore the tooth to its natural strength and appearance.
 They are used to repair minor cavities, chip, crack or other damages and can help prevent further complications with your tooth.

 Composite resins are bonded to the tooth, thus reinforcing it and giving it greater strength.
 This makes them suitable for repairing teeth with craze lines, chips or cracks and allows the dentist to be extremely conservative and preserve tooth structure with minimal drilling.
 Composite fillings are solidified by a special curing light to its full strength, which minimizes postoperative restrictions, so that you can chew and drink soon after the restoration is placed.